This is the second of a series of posts on worldview theory and implications for faith.

 Faith is simply making the conscious choice to build and maintain one’s worldview in a way that accepts these basic premises.
 A couple of very basic things derive from this:

 B) One must be very careful about adding things to the basic axiomatic issues.
-One of the greatest problems that Christians have, both in dealing with challenges from nonchristians and between Christians sects, is that people have a strong tendency to accrete ancillary beliefs to the core Christian beliefs.
+One of the greatest problems that Christians have in dealing with challenges to their beliefs is that people have a strong tendency to accrete ancillary issues onto to the core Christian beliefs.
 This is a particularity big problem for the Christian worldview because some surprisingly basic issues in Christianity are very ambiguous.
 These include such basic “mysteries” as the nature of the Trinity, the exact nature of the incarnation of Christ, the exact nature of heaven and hell, and many other things.
 One of the most frequent topics of Jesus’ teachings involve the “Kingdom of God,” but it is described almost entirely by allegory and analogy.
 Many Christians plant a flag on some of these issues and construct much of their worldview on it.
 Because of this basic ambiguity, however, bitter disagreements can arise on the basis of what are, for all practical implications, inferences about God rather than axiomatic issues.
 These added components create significant vulnerability when it comes to worldview threats.

 1.2 The working out of faith is intentional world building

-The key here is the intentionality of building a worldview like this.
+The key here is the intentionality of building a worldview.
 There is the famous analogy that Jesus used when talking about His teachings.
 As noted in Matthew 7:24-27 at the completion of His sermon on the mount:

 Therefore everyone who hears these words of mine and puts them into practice is like a wise man who built his house on the rock.
 The rain came down, the streams rose, and the winds blew and beat against that house; yet it did not fall, because it had its foundation on the rock.
 But everyone who hears these words of mine and does not put them into practice is like a foolish man who built his house on sand.
 The rain came down, the streams rose, and the winds blew and beat against that house, and it fell with a great crash.”